rnielikki/Patapon-Info/pac/_build/md/getdamagedeadflag.md

 # getDamageDeadFlag

-Checks if the target is dead, either direct damage taking or not.
+Checks if the target is dead (by direct damage *and* passive death like childe node death).

 ## Code Information